 This document is based on the Association of College & Research Librarians (ACRL) Standards and Guidelines for Media Resources in Academic Libraries.
 Each section corresponds to a heading in that document though the content has been modified to fit the existing collection at Wake Technical Community College.
-The ACRL provides standards for academic libraries based on surveys, research of current literature, earlier guidelines, recommendations, task force collaboration, experience, and committee work.
-The most recent guidelines are dated 2012, and the Wake Technical Community College guidelines should be revised regularly with reference to revisions of the ACRL’s Media Resources Guidelines.
+The ACRL provides standards for academic libraries based on surveys, research of current literature, earlier guidelines, recommendations, task force collaboration, experience and committee work.
+The Wake Tech guidelines should be revised regularly with reference to revisions of the ACRL's Media Resources Guidelines.

 4.1 MEDIA SERVICES MISSION STATEMENT

-It is the mission of the Wake Technical Community College Libraries Media Collection to seek, evaluate, obtain, and facilitate the use of resources and information that support the college’s curricula, student, and faculty resource needs and overall community information expectations.
+It is the mission of the Wake Tech Libraries Media Collection to seek, evaluate, obtain and facilitate the use of resources and information that support the college’s curricula, student and faculty resource needs and overall community information expectations.
 These activities include providing materials in print and non-print formats to stimulate and support information literacy.
-WTCC Library Services is responsible for developing a multi-disciplinary collection of multimedia formats that supports students, faculty, and staff research and instruction needs.
+Wake Tech Library Services is responsible for developing a multi-disciplinary collection of multimedia formats that supports students, faculty and staff research and instruction needs.
 It is representative of the entire curriculum of the college.
 The selection process is collaborative and initiated by faculty request and collection analysis.

 4.2 MEDIA COLLECTION DEVELOPMENT

-Wake Technical Community College’s media collection is comprised of non-print materials, mostly DVDs and CDs, but also digital images and printed material accompanying media items.
-So, while it is a general rule to favor CDs to cassettes and DVDs to VHS, this consideration does not determine every purchase, nor does it preclude purchasing a single, core, or requested title in multiple formats.
+Wake Tech's media collection is comprised of non-print materials, mostly DVDs and CDs, but also digital images and printed material accompanying media items.
+So, while it is a general rule to favor CDs to cassettes and DVDs to VHS, this consideration does not determine every purchase, nor does it preclude purchasing a single, core or requested title in multiple formats.
 Preference is given to items that will be used widely and often.

 There are two main media collections housed at each library: Teaching and Research Media Collection and Browsing Collection.
 The collection priorities are different for each.